 Who is SCRAP-IT?

-The SCRAP-IT Society is a not-for-profit society registered in the province of BC, “doing business as” SCRAP-IT®.
+The SCRAP-IT Society is a not-for-profit society registered in the provinces of BC and Alberta, “doing business as” SCRAP-IT®.